electronstudio/python_book/docs/_sources/chapters/fundamentals.rst.txt

 after the ``elif`` and ``else``. )

 Many languages use ``{}`` or ``()`` to delimit a block.
-However Python is unusual: each block begins with ``:`` and then all the lines of the block are *indented* by the same amount of whitespace (tabs or spaces).
+However Python is unusual: each block begins with a colon ``:`` and then all the lines of the block are *indented* by the same amount of whitespace (tabs or spaces).
 The block ends when the indentation ends.